imrofayel/fylepad/README.md

 Download the latest version for your platform (Windows, macOS, or Linux) from the [Release](https://github.com/imrofayel/fylepad/releases) page and follow the setup instructions.

+(MacOS aarch_64 "arm")
+As the app is currently unsigned (due to lack of a paid developer account) you can run `xattr -c fylepad_aarch64.app` to install or use the intel dmg fylepad_2.0.0_x64.dmg

 ### Built With